lambdaclass/concrete/ROADMAP.md

      structured internal-error diagnostics — bug 035's fix made them unreachable for well-formed programs, which is exactly when a panic should become a diagnostic.
-   - Lower branch-site consolidation (structured-builder slice 2): four branch-creating sites (statement-if, if-expr, match, `&&`/`||`) each hand-maintain the same invariants (bug-031 pre-promotion, bug-033 aggregate-merge alloca path, result slots, live-var reconciliation);
-     bugs 029/031/033/034/038 are all one-site-missed-an-invariant.
-Extract a shared branch prologue + merge/reconcile used by all four so the fifth such bug is structurally impossible.
-Incremental, bug-pulled — no big-bang rewrite.
+   - DONE: Lower branch-site consolidation (structured-builder slice 2): the three merge loops (statement-if, if-expr, match) now call ONE `reconcileBranchVars`; the four residual semantic differences (statement-if void rule, array-address rebind — the match loop still binds loads, unit-phi guard, single-incoming rebind) are explicit fields of `BranchMergeRules`, documented as deliberate and not to be "simplified" without a full battery.
+No behavior change (byte-identical IR by construction; 1680/0 + 531/0 + fuzz seeds green).
+The &&/|| site keeps its own minimal shape.
+The fifth merge bug is now one function's problem instead of four sites'.
    - Stale stdlib docs refresh: STRING_TEXT_CONTRACT.md (argv/string
      validation claims), BYTE_VIEW.md (`Text::from_raw` vs the shipped `try_from_raw`/`_unchecked` split), stdlib/STDLIB_API_REVIEW.md